halflife3/datazilla/README.md

 ```

 ### insert
 To create a record and save it to database, simply instantiate a Java object and fill it with data, then call `QueryEntry.insert()`.
 Any null values will be ignored, and the database itself may decide either give them default values or simply left empty.
-In this case, we left the `id` field unset and let database to give it an auto incremented value.
+In this case, we left the `id` field unset and let database give it an auto incremented value.
 ```java
 Dummy dummy = new Dummy();
 dummy.setIntF(10);